lks-ai/deeper/README.md

 - ✅ Nodes should have UUIDs
 - ✅ Thought View Breakdown
 - ✅ Download tree files
-- Hash based loading with SQLite3 node id indexing
+- ✅ Hash based loading with SQLite3 node id indexing (Nope: opted for `share-` syntax in client side then run a load from the name that comes after)
+    - Included share link in Options menu under Save
 - User accounts and folders
 - Node tagging based on links (use a link metadata for quick search lookup)
 - ✅ Remapping links and full concurrent body rewrite queue
 - Multilinguality
 - Multimodality with Drag & Drop for modal inputs
-- Code block cleanup
+- ✅ Code block cleanup
-    - Copy function for code blocks and full message markdown
+    - ✅ Copy function for code blocks and full message markdown
 - ✅ Fix prompt history selection on mobile
 - ✅ Showing multiline metadata properly
 - Some sort of Tree selector for modals